ethannam/git-privatize/README.md

 ```

 ## Usage Example
-CD into the root folder that contains the repositories you want to make private.
+`cd` into the root folder that contains the repositories you want to make private.

 For example:
 ```